OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

   specification documentation for more details).

 - ``OSMPGroundTruthInit`` MUST contain all static data (e.g. roads) encountered by the model during a simulation run.
-It MAY NOT contain any dynamic data (e.g. vehicles).
+Any dynamic data (e.g. MovingObjects) it contains MUST NOT be used and has no specified semantics.

 - The Ids of objects in ``OSMPGroundTruthInit`` MUST be identical to the Ids of the same objects contained in later ``OSMPSensorViewIn`` input.